This ariticle is a short introduction ‘Theory of Constraints. It can help a lot to bring effiecieny in any work/process.

-Let me ask you a question here .
+Let’s ask a question here .

 No chain can ever be stronger than it’s weakest link.
 That is why it is said that no team is stringer than its weakest member .